 You can check the requirements for your particular theme by heading to your WordPress dashboard to find the maximum file upload size and media settings.

-Don’t rely on WordPress to optimize your images for you, rather, use an image optimizing tool before you load them into the media library.
+Don’t rely on WordPress to optimize your images for you, rather, use an image optimization tool before you load them into the media library.
 You can of course use plugins to further compress images but do the heavy lifting first by optimizing images outside of your media library first.

 There are some great tools out there, here’s a short list.

-4. Ways to Optimize Images for WordPress
+4. Ways to Optimize Images for Wordpress

 Before uploading images to WordPress, optimize them first in tinyPNG.
 You can upload up to 20 images at a time and this free service will shrink your image file size by up to 60%!
 Then you can download them in bulk to a folder on your computer, rename them for SEO, and away you go!
 It’ll save you a ton of work and headaches worrying about slow loading times.
 There’s also a paid version to upload more images at once.